Toddler Reading Time

 - knowing the letters of the alphabet

-You don't need games, flashcards, or special instruction for a toddler gain these skills.
-Just reading to your child as often as possible is the best way to help him or her learn to read independently.
+You don't need games, flashcards, or special instruction for a toddler to gain these skills.
+Just reading to kids as often as possible is the best way to help them learn to read independently.

 Helping Your Child's Move to Toddlerhood

 Reading aloud is also an important way to help kids make the transition from babyhood to toddlerhood.
 Between the ages of 1 and 3, toddlers have triumphs and challenges, so it can help for them to hear stories about other kids and how they managed fears about what's under the bed and tackled the challenge of using the potty.

 Kids make big leaps in vocabulary during this time, and learn about letters, shapes, colors, weather, animals, seasons — all of which can be reinforced through books.
 Choose books with many pictures your child can point to and name.

 But while eager to learn about the world and experience it, your toddler also needs a strong connection with you.
 Reading together regularly can strengthen that connection, helping your toddler feel safe and comfortable.

 When and How to Read to Toddlers

 Experts recommend reading to toddlers as often as possible, striving for at least one scheduled reading time each day.
 Choosing regular times to read (especially before naps and bedtime) helps kids learn to sit with a book and relax.
 But you can read anytime your child seems in the mood.